News from Donald & Lorraine in Drummondville, QC

 Since we move to Drummondville in 2020, as you also experienced, we have had to deal with a new lifestyle due to COVID.
 Despite the restrictions, we enjoyed a sabbatical that coincided with our retirement at age 70 as full-time missionaries in Québec.
 Donald took the opportunity to do several renovation projects on our new house.
 He really enjoyed the physical work and it did him a lot of good.
 These renovations allow us to continue to open our house for hospitality for our families and friends as a resting place and, as we have been doing for over 10 years, retreat in our home for couples and individuals.
 Donald has also embarked on the art of cooking, which Lorraine rejoices and greatly appreciates.

-Pastor Henry T. Blackaby, whom God has used in revival movements in many places around the world, following these experiences, said: “Watch where the Holy Spirit is at work, and join with Him…” So God shows us to move forward with a step of faith with this Church, where we see the Holy Spirit at work.
+Pastor Henry T. Blackaby, whom God has used in revival movements in many places around the world, following these experiences, said: “Watch where the Holy Spirit is at work, and join with Him…” We walk as a step of faith to discover and experience the works that God has prepared in advance for us.
+(Psalm 32: 8; Ephesians 2:10)

 Pray for us in this adventure in which God leads us for this new season of our life.